webwizard99/mdn-breakout-phaser3-revised/readme.md

+# MDN Breakout Tutorial Adapted to use Phaser 3
+## Adapted by Denver Game Builders
+This project was brought to you by the [Denver Game Builders](https://community.codecademy.com/denver/), a Codecademy Chapter.
+Codecademy Chapters are online meetup groups brought to you by Codecademy in partnership with Bevy.
+Go beyond the tutorial with meetups that help you connect with other coders and learn to develop your own projects!

 This is an adaptation of the MDN [2D breakout game using Phaser](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_breakout_game_Phaser) tutorial.
 This code uses Phaser 3, where the original tutorial uses phaser 2.
 The project is based on the phaser-3-parceljs-template and the [Modern JavaScript Phaser tutorial](https://blog.ourcade.co/posts/2020/make-first-phaser-3-game-modern-javascript-part1/).

 The thud sound in the assets file was created by EdgardEdition and sourced from freesound.org.